Best school bags Malaysia 2023

 - There are so many brands, each with their own shape, sizes, and claims of ergonomics.
 Look for ones that will be durable and last a minimum of 3 years

-- Our top pick for lower primary is the tried and true Impact IPEG055, and the Impact IPEG321 for upper primary for a durable bag that is appropriate for children
+- Our top pick for lower primary is the tried and true Impact IPEG055, and the SPI Icononic Bag for secondary students for a durable bag that is appropriate for children

 Each year at the end or start of the year, we talk to many parents who are interested in getting their children a new bag, and we’ve seen bags in all sorts of conditions due to our unique trade in policy, where parents can get a discount for their next ergonomic bag purchase.